Car Insurance for Driving to Mexico: What U.S. Drivers Must Know

 Tips for Vacation Drivers vs. Frequent Border Crossers

 Vacation drivers (1–2 trips per year): Purchase a short-term policy online 24–48 hours before departure.
-Opt for full coverage if your vehicle is less than 10 years old, and make sure legal assistance and bail bond are included.
+Opt for full coverage if your vehicle is less than 10 years old, and always confirm that legal assistance and bail bond coverage are included.

 Frequent border crossers (monthly or more): An annual policy is far more cost-effective.
-At roughly $200–$400/year for liability or $350–$600 for full coverage, you'll pay a fraction of what multiple short-term policies would cost.
-Providers like Mexpro and Sanborn's both offer annual options.
+Paying $400–$600/year for full coverage means you could pay as little as $1–$2 per day — a fraction of what multiple short-term policies would cost.
+Providers like Mexpro, Sanborn's, and Baja Bound all offer annual options.

 Pincher's Pro Tip

 Frequent border crossers should always buy an annual policy.
-A two-week vacation policy might cost $200–$300 alone.
-An annual policy covering the same vehicle could cost just $200–$400 total — saving you hundreds of dollars over multiple trips.
+A single two-week vacation policy can easily cost $200–$300.
+An annual full coverage policy for the same vehicle might run just $400–$600 — potentially saving you hundreds over multiple trips each year.

 Compare Car Insurance Rates in Ohio